-The curriculum covers the use of new technologies and functions that affect how journalism, public relations, advertising, broadcast and print media professionals work on a daily basis.
+The curriculum covers the use of new technologies and functions that affect how journalism, public relations, advertising, broadcast, Internet and print media professionals work on a daily basis.

 The mission of the Department of Mass Communication encompasses the vision and goals of the university as a public liberal arts institution while providing students with a balance of theory and practical applications in mass communication.
 The Mass Communication major offers instruction in research, writing, critical thinking, producing and disseminating information through mass media.
 Our curriculum is designed to prepare graduates who are independent professional communicators with strong professional, research, theoretical, and critical thinking skills.
 It is the desire of the faculty and department to produce graduates who are capable of meeting the high standards of a constantly evolving world of media.